LeLaboDuGame/MultiRaven/README.md

+# THIS IS IN PRODUCTION DONT CARE ABOUT THINGS YOU SEE INTO THE README IT CHANGE REALLY OFTEN

 # Welcom on MultiRaven !

 MultiRaven is a simple python server socket that can handle client!
 He is build on sending Packet and triggering events !